Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ### Programs
 #### Motor Control
-![Motor Control gui](./pictures/guimc.png "Motor Control gui")
+![Motor Control gui](./pictures/guimc.png "Motor Control gui") This section provides a simple interface for enabling, moving, and disabling the azimuth and altitude motors.
+This allows to user to make sure both motors are properly connected.

+"Test Move Time" runs a script that iterates the altitude motor through a range of angles, repeating for a range of maximum velocities.
+The `(angle, velocity limit, time)` values are recorded in `altitude_time_test_dat.csv` within the Qt build folder.

 #### Chessboard Calibration
-![Chessboard Calibration](./pictures/gui2.png "Chessboard Calibration")
+![Chessboard Calibration](./pictures/gui2.png "Chessboard Calibration") This tab lets the user capture images to use for stereo calibration.
+We recommend taking 20-30 images where each corner of the chessboard is visible in both cameras.
+It is important that the camera feed on the left always corresponds to the camera physically on the left.
+If the cameras have not been moved relative to one another since another stereo calibration, the calibration can be loaded from a saved file.

 #### Lookup Table Construction (Camera-Motor Calibration)
-![Lookup Table Construction](./pictures/gui3.png "Lookup Table Construction")
+![Lookup Table Construction](./pictures/gui3.png "Lookup Table Construction") This tab is used to generate a lookup table for camera-motor calibration.
+To do this,
+1. Select the correct ports for the azimuth and altitude motors.
+2. Enable the motors and ensure that they can be moved.
+3. Place a surface some some distance away from the launcher.
+4. Insert a laser pointer collinear to the barrel.
+5. Set the upper and lower azimuth and altitude angles such that the laser points to the edge of the surface at those angles.
+6. With "Far Sweep" selected, press "Sweep", wait for the sweep to conclude, and check "Far Sweep Done"
+7. Move the surface closer to the launcher, and repeat the process for the near sweep.
+8. Press "Calculate Lookup" to generate the lookup table.

+If the position of two cameras relative to each other and the launcher hasn't changed since the last calibration, the calibration can be loaded from a saved file.

 #### Altitude Motion Profile